UX Content Strategy

 175 pages and several months of work later, the first version of the UX Bible was done and the resonance has been quite positive.
 While admittedly, the third section about project-specific issues was received the best by the developers - which was not so much of a surprise - the other sections were useful as well.
 Especially when introducing new UX topics to the team, I could always refer to one or the other chapter in the document, they could read up by themselves, without having to explain everything from scratch at each feature-meeting.
 Also, the bible turned out to do a great job, serving as a handover from UX designs to UI artists and provide essential guidelines on how to continue to polish the visual components, without changing the usability of the function.

-As next steps, I plan on revising the content of the UX Bible and its structure, as some topics and chapters seem to be too long or detailed and could be merged in one.
+As next steps, I plan on revising the content of the UX Content Strategy and its structure, as some topics and chapters seem to be too long or detailed and could be merged in one.
 Also, I will focus on making it even more spot-on and create several very slimmed-down versions that can be accessed individually, addressing specific, but recurring UX issues during production, so developers won't need to scroll through 175 pages, in order to find the one thing of interest, but rather can access any information relevant to them in a minimum of time.